- Developing Both Types of Self-Awareness Part 1

-How to Cultivate Self-Awareness (10 Tips)
+- How to Cultivate Self-Awareness Part 3

 Self-awareness means understanding who you are as an individual, including your personality, actions, values, beliefs, emotions, and thoughts.
-By developing a deeper understanding of yourself, you can make better decisions, improve your relationships, and increase your quality of life in general.

 Related: Authenticity: How to Be Your Authentic Self (Examples & Strategies)